ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Project Description

-*This is a classic game "Hangman"
+This is a classic game "Hangman"\n
-*Min: Running the game in command line
+Min: Running the game in command line\n
-*Max: Desining the UI and succesfully combining with the game
+Max: Desining the UI and succesfully combining with the game

 <a name="workflow"></a>